Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Methodology

 \subsection{Datasets}

 With the buoy and satellite data prepared, the next step is combine them into merged datasets, and obtain a final dataset for each group of depth, processing, and window aggregation.
 Additionally, C2RCC, C2X and C2X-Complex add another layer of dimensionality because they derived into two versions: atmospherically corrected and normalized reflectances, named rhow y rhown, respectively; whereas TOA reflectances are obtained from one of the previous, and are a single set of bands since they have not undergone any processing.
 The merging of buoy and satellite data is performed exclusively when both measurement sources are collected on the same date.
 The proposal in \cite{gomezNewApproachMonitor2021} to include more observations by using satellite images taken one or two days before or after the chlorophyll measurement was considered.
-However, since chlorophyll is a highly variable parameter, it was decided to select only exact matches.
+However, since chlorophyll is a highly variable parameter, the data matching time window was restricted to a same-day criterion to minimize variance.
+Sentinel 2 acquisitions over Mar Menor typically occurred between 10:30 and 11:30 \cite{CopernicusBrowser}, and buoy measurements are usually taken between 10:00 and 13:00.
+Consequently, the maximum temporal offset between the two sensing platforms is approximately 2.5 hours.
+Given the hydrodynamic stability of the lagoon under the selected cloud-free conditions, Chl-a concentrations are not expected to undergo significant biological or spatial fluctuations within this narrow window.
+This synchronization ensures that the spectral signatures captured by the satellite are representative of the physical samples measured by the in situ sensors, thereby providing a high-fidelity dataset for the training and validation of the ML architectures.
+At this point, an auxiliary high-chlorophyll class was defined as the 90th percentile of the Chl-a concentration to ensure a balanced representation of scarce high-concentration samples, as well as a categorical variable to include the season of the observation.

 The preparation of the datasets enhances the statistical robustness of the models by ensuring that buoy and satellite measurements are properly aligned, and by using aggregation windows to smooth local variability in reflectance values.
 In this way, the resulting datasets are more stable and less affected by noise, which supports more reliable training and better generalization.